 - Loss of benefits (unemployment, child support, etc.)

 The following situations below, while not in entirety, include the types of circumstances we cannot consider:

 - Expenses related to personal living (payments on consumer debts, personal loan payments, or other miscellaneous expenses)

 - Bankruptcy, foreclosures, or collection costs

-- One time increases on income (gambling winnings, inheritance, insurance settlements, 401k withdrawals)
+- One time increases on income (gambling winnings, inheritance, insurance or divorce settlements, 401k withdrawals)

 - Tuition for elementary/secondary education